jup-ag/space-station/guides/4-perpetual-exchange/3-jlp-pool.md

 The exchange generates fees and yield in three ways:

-- Opening and Closing Fees of Positions
+- Opening and Closing Fees of Positions, either the flat or variable price impact fee.
 - Borrowing Fees of Positions
-- Trading Fees of the Pool
+- Trading Fees of the Pool, for spot assets

 The fees are being compounded into the pool hourly.